 This is very low-paying work.
 Allow me to stress low-paying.
 I may be particularly slow at it compared to others, but I struggle to make even $5 an hour reviewing the calls.
 The business opportunity calls pay 3.9 cents each and the answered outbound calls pay 1.1 cent each.
 Sometimes you'll get lucky and be able to make a determination quickly when a call comes through, but other times it can be difficult.

 For instance, when a person calls and you hear them say immediately what they need, you can quickly categorize it and move on.
 But more often than not, the person will ask for another person and you have to stay on the line for a while, fast-forwarding and rewinding until they actually get to speak to the other person and then find out what they need.
 Sometimes even then they don't say right away so it takes time to earn your couple of cents.

 Unless something has changed in the past few weeks since I did this, the calls are not really back to back.
 You will usually get a little stream of calls and then they stop.
 You'll keep refreshing and refreshing and it will say there are no calls available.
 For me, the calls do come back usually within five minutes or less, but it seems like they start and stop like that all the time.
 This also cuts into the amount of money you can earn because you spend a lot of time just waiting for calls.

 The company is legit and they do pay, but for me I consider this extra money only.
 I would never ever depend on it full-time.
 However, it might be possible to make an extra $50 to $100 per week doing this depending on how much time you can put in, so if that is all you need to make, then who knows, maybe it's for you.

 I would still recommend having a few other things to do to earn money on the backburner as well just in case calls dry up completely.
-One thing I’ve learned after working at home for five years is that it’s not safe to depend totally on any one thing.
+One thing I've learned after working at home for so many years is that it's not safe to depend totally on any one thing!